chibuzor9/calculator-app/readme.md

 - A responsive design where you can use this app everywhere and on all device.
 (Available only for desktops or landscape orientations)
 - There will be an option to install the app as a PWA

-### 🪲 Problems or Bugs
+### 🪲 Problems

-You will experience bugs when trying to access your history after clearing the history.
+You will experience minor issues when trying to access your history after clearing the history.
 But don't worry refresh and it shows.
-I'm still trying to fix the bug.
+I'm still trying to fix it.
 Thank YOU 😊

 ## 🙏 Support